-Make and save your own layouts.
+1. Make and save your own layouts

-Customize cover design for different cover formats.
+2. Customize your cover design for different cover types

-Link and flow text from one container to another
+3. Link and flow text from one container to another

-Licensed fonts for ebook
+5. Licensed fonts for ebooks

 Check out this FAQ to see which fonts are licensed for use on the web.

 BookWright is installed with the color profile used for our print production, which means that you’ll see your images on screen in the closest approximation we can offer to what you’ll see in print, assuming your monitor has been recently calibrated for color accuracy.
-As BookWright allows you to work with sRGB images but will ultimately print in CMYK, it's a good idea to have this function turned on to see how your project will eventually arrive.
+As BookWright allows you to work with RGB images, but will ultimately print in CMYK, it's a good idea to have this function turned on to see how your project will look in print.